 15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Ministry of Culture: Focal point of the World heritage convention.
+Department of Heritage, Ministry of Information, Culture and Tourism

 15.2.
 Relevance and Objectives of Periodic Reporting

 15.2.1 - Relevance and Objectives of Periodic Reporting